 Jane Hampton Ausman

-As a dedicated mother, consummate community volunteer and successful entrepreneur, Susan Bakke can rightfully claim the title of "human ecologist."
-Her commitment to children and families led her to serve on the board of the Madison Children's Museum and on the trustee council of DAIS (Domestic Abuse Intervention Services).
-As the owner of Chauette, a women's clothing boutique in downtown Middleton, Wisconsin, Sue offers women a personalized shopping experience, giving fashionable options for every occassion.
+As a dedicated mother, consummate community volunteer and successful entrepreneur, Susan Bakke can rightfully claim the title of “human ecologist.”
+Her commitment to children and families led her to serve on the board of the Madison Children’s Museum and on the trustee council of DAIS (Domestic Abuse Intervention Services).
+As the owner of Chauette, a women’s clothing boutique in downtown Middleton, Wisconsin, Sue offers women a personalized shopping experience, giving fashionable options for every occasion.
 It is no wonder her passion for retailing and eye for great design led her to the School of Human Ecology, first as mentor and internship sponsor for retailing students and then as the first donor to the Global Artisans project, one of four inaugural efforts of the 4W Initiative (For Women, Well-Being, Wisconsin and the World).
 Her gift establishing the Susan Bakke Graduate Fellowship in Retail Entrepreneurship and Design represents a major investment in developing and empowering future entrepreneurs and designers while advancing scholarship in consumer behavior and design thinking.

 Diane Endres Ballweg

-Diane Endres Ballweg (‘85 BM L&S, Music Education) follows the axiom, “Live passionately and give generously.”
+Diane Endres Ballweg (BM 1985 Music Education) follows the axiom, “Live passionately and give generously.”
 True to this belief, Diane is an inspiration to many as mother, grandmother, educator, business executive, community leader, musician, aviator and philanthropist.
 While raising her three children she earned three degrees; one from the University of Wisconsin-Madison and two from Edgewood College.
 An advocate of lifelong learning, Diane secretly took flying lessons for two years, surprising family and friends when she became a licensed pilot.
 She has flown to six continents, navigated remote airstrips, and retraced the flight path of Japanese fighter pilots on their approach to Pearl Harbor.
 Her love of flying inspired her to establish and teach an aviation class at Edgewood High School.
 Not one to say “no” to community organizations, Diane has served on more than 30 boards, generously sharing her time and expertise, and inspiring others by her philanthropy.
 Her gift to the School of Human Ecology exemplifies her philanthropic leadership by making it possible to launch a new initiative examining the complex interdependency of human relationships and the role financial decisions have in life fulfillment and well-being.

 Florence Fox Below

-Geraldyn “Gerry” Belzer
+Geraldyn R. McNichol Belzer

 Wendy L. Benveniste